Daymare: 1998 on Steam - User reviews, Price & Information

 DAYMARE: 1998 is a third-person survival horror game that recreates the mood of iconic titles from the '90s, with a fresh storyline.
 An incident that turns a small town into a deadly zone, three characters to play with and little time to find the truth, before its mutated citizens abruptly end your mission.

-Daymare: 1998 is a zombies, action and survival horror game developed by Invader Studios and published by Destructive Creations and All in!
+Daymare: 1998 is a zombies, survival horror and action game developed by Invader Studios and published by Destructive Creations and All in!
 Games.

 Released on September 17th 2019 is available only on Windows in 10 languages: English, Italian, German, Russian, French, Spanish - Spain, Portuguese - Brazil, Simplified Chinese, Arabic and Turkish.